 The luxury end of the food market has also seen an increase in growth, perhaps this is a sign that many of us are quite fed up with low quality, tasteless and even harmful foods produced on the cheap.

-Single origin chocolate has been around for decades but never in the mainstream market and that is simply down to price.
+Single origin chocolate has been around since chocolate was first enjoyed but is rarely in the mainstream confectionery market and that is simply down to price.
 For the last 40 years, mainstream, highstreet chocolate has declined in quality considerably, to the point of becoming candy almost, a cheap, sweet confectionery, rather than the “food of the gods” it once was.
 This is because the mass-producing chocolate manufacturers have of course been primarily concerned with quantity and not quality, cocoa is expensive and so to use as little as possible, of the lowest grade, technically defined as “bulk cocoa”, is what matters to them.
 To consistently supply this mass production of “chocolate” bars requires the same mass production and processing of the cocoa – something has to go in the process.

 Enter single origin chocolate...
 Can this single term and the marketing ethos behind its reputation be utilised to breed new life into a declining market? – You bet it can, even better is that it requires minimum effort with some clever packaging design and a new marketing angle.